LiskArchive/lips/proposals/lip-usman_handling_transactions_in_memory.md

 ### Refactor verification of transactions
 The verification of transactions requires the blockchain state, which is stored in the database.
-In order to optimize fetching the state from the database, there will be a function  `getRequiredState` for each transaction type.This function will return information required to fetch the state from the database for a particular transaction.
+In order to optimize fetching the state from the database, there will be a function  `getRequiredState` for each transaction type.
+This function will return information required to fetch the state from the database for a particular transaction.
 For example, for a delegate registration transaction, this function will return:
 ```
 {
 ‘ACCOUNT’: <sender_account_id>,